 - A general trend across organised sport is that membership levels are in decline according to national and state-based research.
-This is not necessarily the case across the board and in many circumstances the sporting codes at Hartfield Park have experienced growth since the HPMP 2010 however have been limited by the poor quality of infrastructure from which they operate (with some notable exceptions, following recent investment). - Hartfield Park caters for several nationally recognised high participation sports including: AFL, soccer, tennis, athletics and cricket.
-Whilst lower in sport participation rankings in Western Australia, the sports of rugby union and league are based at Hartfield Park and cater to a broad catchment area, which has resulted in both codes being popular in the local and surrounding area.
-It is likely that growth will occur in these sports in accordance with population growth, with the likelihood that the site will need to provide access to the emerging family-based population in Forrestfield North DSP in due course. - The site has many single purpose ageing pieces of infrastructure located within its boundary.
+This is not necessarily the case across the board and in many circumstances the sporting codes at Hartfield Park have experienced growth since the HPMP Stage 1 (2010) however have been limited by the poor quality of infrastructure from which they operate (with some notable exceptions, following recent investment). - Hartfield Park caters for several nationally recognised high participation sports including: AFL, soccer, tennis, athletics and cricket.
+Whilst lower in sport participation rankings in Western Australia, the sports of rugby union and league are based at Hartfield Park and cater to a broad catchment area, due to the limited number of clubs within Metropolitan Perth.
+As a result they are a focal point for the State Sporting Association to increase financial viability, governance and junior development.
+The need for additional infrastructure is not identified as a priority, but consolidation on their current sites is.
+At best, participation will grow in accordance with their relative share of the market as the population grows, with the likelihood that the site will need to provide access to the emerging family-based population in Forrestfield North DSP in due course. - The site has many single purpose ageing pieces of infrastructure located within its boundary.
 Many of these facilities are not fully serviced, and as a result there is likely to be an increased demand to not only improve their capability but also respond to contemporary design and sporting users' expectations.
 A failure to respond to those needs will likely suppress participation rates and would be contrary to the aspirations set out in the City's Strategic Community Plan. - It is important in addressing any future facility needs that accessibility compliance is addressed.
 The following section identifies several compliance issues associated with existing infrastructure.
 Where there are proposed to be material changes to the built form of any clubroom / ancillary sports building there is a legislative obligation on the City to address these aspects. - The financial viability of clubs is a critical consideration.
 The case studies and evolution of many ageing sporting and community facilities within many local government areas have focused the mind on addressing current deficiencies by co-locating infrastructure / user groups to ensure more effective long term budget planning and asset management commitments.
-A failure to co-locate and minimise ongoing costs will inevitably put a strain on limited financial budgets long term which will likely have a detrimental effect on other programs and services. - The need for clubs to occupy a single space without compromising on bar sales, kiosk sales and use of function space and storage is not an option.
+A failure to colocate and minimise ongoing costs will inevitably put a strain on limited financial budgets long term which will likely have a detrimental effect on other programs and services. - The need for clubs to occupy a single space without compromising on bar sales, kiosk sales and use of function space and storage is not an option.
 If clubs are to maintain their currency and be viable entities in the future a more pragmatic approach to the use of public resources is essential.
 This will be an ongoing requirement as public expenditure becomes more constrained during and post the Covid-19 pandemic.